Find Grad Schools

 • Title Abstractor

-There were about 69,000 jobs for Title Examiner, Abstractor, or Searcher in 2016 (in the United States).
+In 2016, there was an estimated number of 69,000 jobs in the United States for Title Examiner, Abstractor, or Searcher.
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 3,000 new jobs for Title Examiner, Abstractor, or Searcher by 2026.
-There will be an estimated 6,000 positions for Title Examiner, Abstractor, or Searcher per year.
+Due to new job openings and attrition, there will be an average of 6,000 job openings in this field each year.

 undefined